Monte Paschi head says not looking for new investor now

-MILAN, Feb 5 (Reuters) - Italy’s third biggest lender, scandal-hit Banca Monte dei Paschi di Siena, is not looking for new investors now because of the uncertainty surrounding the bank and the euro zone debt crisis, its chairman Alessandro Profumo said on Tuesday.
+MILAN (Reuters) - Italy’s third biggest lender, scandal-hit Banca Monte dei Paschi di Siena (BMPS.MI), is not looking for new investors now because of the uncertainty surrounding the bank and the euro zone debt crisis, its chairman Alessandro Profumo said on Tuesday.

 “With the uncertainties that are still there...it is impossible today to have a new investor,” Profumo told a television talk-show.

-Profumo also told La7 television he thought the bank could avoid nationalisation “if we can work with a little calm.”
+Profumo also told La7 television he thought the bank could avoid nationalization “if we can work with a little calm.”

 He ruled out that the bank could collapse or that its current account holders could lose money.